johnbuonassisi/mysite/markdown/bank.md

            mtCashSplitPref=1&
            --compressedd

-	For every transaction from my bank statement, I would need to send a similar request, but modify the merchant, date, amount, and mtIsExpense fields in the form data.
-It is important to note that mtType=pending-other, indicating that this transaction is a pending transaction from one of your bank accounts, and mtType should be set to the particular account number that the transaction corresponds to.
+	For every transaction from my bank statement, I would need to send a similar request, but modify the `merchant`, `date`, `amount`, and
+	`mtIsExpense` fields in the form data.
+It is important to note that `mtType=pending-other`, indicating that this transaction is a pending transaction from one of your bank accounts, and mtType should be set to the particular account number that the transaction corresponds to.

 2. I created a new integration in DocParser and selected an Advanced Webhook.